iprashant14/medimeet-backend/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Troubleshooting

-Common issues and their solutions:

-1. **MongoDB Connection Issues**
-   - Verify MongoDB is running: `mongosh`
-   - Check connection string in application.properties
-   - Ensure MongoDB service is started

-2. **Build Issues**
-   - Clean and rebuild: `mvn clean install`
-   - Update Maven dependencies: `mvn dependency:resolve`

-## License

-This project is licensed under the MIT License - see the LICENSE file for details